maneatsbible/maneatsbible.github.io/catechism.md

 {% include answer.html id="qdkbom54wq" long=true %} A catechism is a summary of religious principles taught in the form of questions and answers.

-{% include question.html id="kmx83jvsa3" %} So it's a FAQ?
+{% include question.html id="kmx83jvsa3" %} So this is a FAQ?

 {% include answer.html id="kmx83jvsa3" %} The word *catechism* is fancier, but Yes, these are frequently asked questions that can be used for reference.
 But unlike a typical FAQ, this Q&A follows a reasoned thread of dialogue in search of the truth.